geekible/registry/README.md

-# registry
+# Microservice Registry Package

-microservice registry package
+This contains the functionality to register and monitor services with a central registry